notator/ResidentSynthHostTestSite/README.md

   * The _ResidentSynth_ uses clones of freeware wavetables (=presets, instruments) found on [his WebAudioFont page](https://surikov.github.io/webaudiofontdata/sound/).
 These are organized into a custom WebAudioFont that can have 1-127 banks, each of which can contain 1-127 presets.
 For illustration and test purposes, the _ResidentSynthHost_ uses a _ResidentSynth_ that is configured to contain multiple banks and a large number of presets.
 Other installations would typically use less.

-  * The code for loading the wavetables is very similar to that found in [his WebAudioFontPlayer](https://surikov.github.io/webaudiofont/npm/dist/WebAudioFontPlayer.js).
+  * The code for loading the wavetables is very similar to that found in [Surikov's WebAudioFontPlayer](https://surikov.github.io/webaudiofont/npm/dist/WebAudioFontPlayer.js).

   * The reverberation control is practically a clone of (a possibly old version of) his WebAudioFontReverberator.

-The _ResidentSynth_ provides support for different tunings (see the [documentation](https://james-ingram-act-two.de/open-source/aboutResidentSynthHost.html)):
+The _ResidentSynth_ provides support for different tuning types (see the [documentation](https://james-ingram-act-two.de/open-source/aboutResidentSynthHost.html)):
 Many thanks to Paul Poletti, who is the author of a table of Baroque tunings giving the offsets from Equal Temperament of each keyboard key in each tuning.
  Poletti's table was downloaded from Just-Say-Do.com a few years ago, but the site is no longer available, and I have been unable to contact the author.
 Any help in finding Prof. Paul Poletti would be very welcome!